 - Bio Mechanical Analysis: This method is the cornerstone of chiropractic treatment philosophies which involves analyzing the way your body movements may be directly or indirectly causing pain and decreasing the functionality of your body.
 When doing bio mechanical analysis, your chiropractor will talk about everything from your work environment and physical activities to how you get out of bed in the morning.
 Understanding the proper movement patterns can increase recovery times, decrease pain and prevent future injuries.

-- Cupping: Cupping is an increasingly popular chiropractic technique that acts as a form of myofacial decompression.
+- Cupping: Cupping is an increasingly popular chiropractic technique that acts as a form of myofacial release.
 Imagine the different layers of tissue from your skin all the way down to your bone.
 These layers are suppose to glide smoothly along one another without restriction, but sometimes the layers become “stuck” resulting in adhesions and pain.
 Massage cupping therapy is a great method of breaking up these adhesions and reducing pain.
 Cupping also has great effects on increasing fluid flow throughout the body and provoking a natural healing response.

 With so many different treatment methods that chiropractors have at their disposable, they are able to treat musculoskeletal problems in people of all ages and stages of life.
 Depending on the patients individual needs and goals the type of treatment used and the force applied to the treatment will vary.